Ariesjaak/HARUSD/README.md

         In this final step the "tidy" data from step 3) "Summarizing the data" is extracted into "tidydataset.txt" by using the write.table() function

   ## 3.2) Codebook: "Codebook.md"
+      A code book that indicates all the variables and summaries calculated, along with units, and any other relevant information

   ## 3.3) Tidy data: "tidydataset.txt"
      This file is the result of the R script "run_analysis.R" as described above.
-     It contains the average (mean) of the features that contain a mean or standard deviation from the "Human Activity Recognition Using Smartphones Dataset" per activity and subject.
+     It contains the average of the features that contain a mean or standard deviation from the "Human Activity Recognition Using Smartphones Dataset" per activity and subject.